opea-project/docs/getting-started/README.md

 7. Configure the storage to 100 GiB and click `Launch Instance`.

-8. Click on the connect button on the top right and connect using your preferred method.
+8. Click on the "connect" button on the top right and connect using your preferred method.

 9. Look up Security Groups in the search bar and select the security group used when creating the instance.